yakshith123/inventory-app/README.md

 # 🗃️ Inventory Management Web App

+Inventory Management Web App
-This is a Flask-based inventory management system with user and admin dashboards, item tracking, purchase management, and PDF bill generation using ReportLab.
-The project supports deployment on [Vercel](https://vercel.com) using serverless functions.
+This is a Flask-based inventory management system designed to help businesses manage their inventory efficiently.
+The system includes user and admin dashboards, item tracking, purchase management, and PDF bill generation.

+deployment on [Vercel](https://vercel.com) using serverless functions.

 ## 🔧 Features